You can see our latest projects on top of the list, followed by older projects.

 The study recapitulates the most important shortfalls and vacancies of the GDP figures.
 Founded on this analysis, the question of possible complementary indicators has been discussed.

-The project studies the impacts visioning processes and visions can exert on urban climate governance.
-In a participatory process two selected small towns will develop urban visions on climate change adaptation, taking into special account the climatic impacts on the most vulnerable groups.
-The German Federal Ministry for Education and Research will initially fund a one year Definition Phase under its initiative “Zukunftsstadt” (future city).
+The project studies the impacts of visioning processes and visions, which can exert on urban climate governance.
+In a participatory process, two selected small towns will develop urban visions on climate change adaptation, taking into special account the climatic impacts on the most vulnerable groups.
+The German Federal Ministry for Education and Research funded a one year Definition Phase under its initiative “Zukunftsstadt” (future city).
+Meanwhile the Research and Development Phase started in October 2018 and is funded by the German Federal Ministry for Education and Research as well.

 Evidence-based policy making can contribute to increase the quality and sustainability of policy proposals, ensure coherence with other policy areas, decision-making levels, and central strategies as well as guarantee that long-term benefits and unintended costs are considered in the policy appraisal.
 In this way, quality and acceptance of a proposed policy can be increased.
 Moreover, accompanying measures can be developed early in the policy making process to avoid unwanted side-effects of the policy.
 Policy impact assessment (IA) was introduced in many countries as a central instrument for evidence-based policy making.